 Royal Gorge in Cañon City, Colorado

-Unlike many of the famous gorges in the United States that are broad, the Royal Gorge is deep and narrow, making it a unique one to visit.
+Unlike many of the famous gorges in the United States that are expansive and broad—like the Grand Canyon—the Royal Gorge is deep and narrow, making it a unique one to visit.
 The Royal Gorge Bridge offers great views down into the gorge itself, though this might not be the best destination for vertigo sufferers.
 You might also see the excursion train taking visitors along the railroad that runs along the bottom of the gorge.
-And if you're interested, you can book a trip on the train during your visit, or raft through the gorge, or zipline above it, depending on how adventurous you're feeling.
+And if you're interested, you can book a trip on the train during your visit, raft through the gorge, or zipline above it, depending on how adventurous you're feeling.